Better Man (Westlife song)

 "Better Man" is a song by Irish pop vocal band Westlife.
 It was released by Virgin EMI Records on 29 March 2019 as the second single from the band's eleventh studio album, Spectrum.
 It is their second single released under Universal Music Group and Virgin EMI Records.
 The song was written by Ed Sheeran, Fred Again, Steve Mac and Wayne Hector.
 As of 30 November 2021, this is their twentieth biggest single of all time in the United Kingdom.

 This is their second number-one hit in the UK Singles Physical Chart and number-two in UK Singles Sales Chart and Scottish Singles Chart in 2019 and in 2010s decade.
 The single is their 29th Top 10 hit in Ireland and 28th Top 40, and 29th Top 75 hit in the United Kingdom.

 Background, development, and release

 Since they announced their breakup in 2011 and their last appearance together in 2012, several rumors about them reuniting and making new musics have appeared.
 On 23 September 2018, several Irish news outlets started reporting that the group has been signed to Universal Music Group and Virgin EMI Records for a new music record deal.
 On 3 October 2018, the group announced that there would be new music coming soon.

 This song is set in the key of B major, in a moderate 4/4 time signature.
-The vocal range of this piece ranges from F#3 to B4 (Feehily's harmony).
+The vocal range of this piece ranges from F♯_{3} to B_{4} (Feehily's harmony).